A Woman with Purpose: Jung Kwak

 - Can you explain to us the magic of the harp?

 Heavenly sound.
 It is so soothing, calming, and almost magical.
 Also, the look of the instrument is just stunning.
-It is the only instrument that can get applause by the audience when the stagehand moves the harp on to the stage before the artist comes out.
+It is the only instrument that can get applause from the audience when the stagehand moves the harp onto the stage before the artist comes out.

 - What is the purpose of music?

 I think music enriches one’s life.
 We are surrounded by music everywhere and music is closely connected to our daily lives.
-Any movies, dramas, animations will not be memorable without music.
-Music touches your emotion and makes it possible for you to be honest to yourself.
+Any movies, dramas, and animations will not be memorable without music.
+Music touches your emotions and makes it possible for you to be honest with yourself.
 Music makes you to be faithful to your emotion and helps you to realize your thoughts and feelings.

 - What is your most memorable performing experience, and why?